-Keywords have always mattered in some form or another when it comes to Search Engine Optimization (SEO), but there’s no question the rules have changed since the early years of the Internet.
-Individuals who jumped online around 2000 and 2001 will remember finding really bad websites that had the keyword they searched for repeated 10,000 times all the way at the bottom of the page.
-Fortunately search engines became smart to that type of manipulation early on and adjusted.
+Today I will teach you how to add keywords to website for seo.
+You see, Keywords have always mattered in some form or another when it comes to Search Engine Optimization (SEO), but there’s no question the rules have changed since the early years of the Internet.
+Individuals who jumped online around 2000 and 2001 will remember finding terrible websites that had the keyword they searched for repeated 10,000 times all the way at the bottom of the page.
+Fortunately, search engines became smart to that type of manipulation early on and adjusted.

-While there’s been a lot of discussion about how keywords affect SEO, the rumors about keywords not mattering is false.
-Not only do you need to know how to use keywords in order to climb up the rankings, but also how to avoid the many landmines that come from improperly using keywords.
+While there’s been a lot of discussion about how keywords affect SEO, the rumors about keywords not mattering are false.
+Not only do you need to know how to use keywords to climb up the rankings, but also how to avoid the many landmines that come from improperly using keywords.

 First Avoid the Big Mistakes

-Just like with backlinks, there are many practices that used to help with ranking that now have the full-on opposite effect.
-Understanding how keywords work post-Panda and post-Penguin will help to avoid the mistakes so many otherwise strong websites are making.
+Just like with backlinks, many practices used to help with rankings that now have the full-on opposite effect.
+Understanding how keywords work post-Panda and post-Penguin will help to avoid the mistakes so many otherwise healthy websites are making.

 The short list goes like this:

-– Avoid keyword density percentages unless it is clearly under 2%
+– Avoid keyword density percentages unless it is apparently under 2%

 – Don’t reuse the exact keyword over and over again